 London Cast, 1989 (First Night) (3 / 5) The success of the Lincoln Center revisal of Anything Goes generated a London production, and Howard McGillin crossed the Atlantic to play Billy opposite Elaine Page.
 He sings the role with more authority here than he did on the earlier disc.
 Veteran character actor Bernard Cribbins is another good Moonface and Ashleigh Sendin is an attractive Hope.
 But, even more so than in New York, this production was obviously intended as The Reno Sweeney Show.
 Paige is more vocally reliable than LuPone, though she occasionally sounds a bit too enraptured with her own divadom.
 Still, a performer’s self-confidence never did Anything Goes any harm (Marian Montgomery excepted), and a good time is had by all, including the listener. — R.B.

-Studio Cast, 1995 (JAY) (1 / 5) The world was not holding its breath for another studio recording of Anything Goes in 1995, but that didn’t stop JAY Records from assembling a group of singing actors who had replaced Paige, McGillin, and Cribbins in the 1989 London stage production.
-Unlike other JAY albums, this one was based strictly on the ’87/’89 revival version, with new orchestrations by Michael Gibson and the same tune stack.
-Comparisons with the cast albums of those productions are inevitable; this disc lacks the excitement and theatrical luster of its rivals.
-Gregg Edelman conveys some of Billy’s brashness but Louise Gold lacks LuPone’s charisma and Paige’s tower of vocal strength.
+Studio Cast, 1995 (JAY) (1 / 5) In 1995, the world was not holding its breath for another studio recording of Anything Goes, but that didn’t stop JAY Records from assembling a group of singing actors who had replaced Paige, McGillin, and Cribbins in the 1989 London stage production.
+Unlike other JAY studio cast recordings of complete musical theater scores as originally written, this one was based strictly on the 1987/’89 revival version, with new orchestrations by Michael Gibson and the same tune stack.
+Comparisons with the cast albums of those productions are inevitable; this entry lacks the excitement and theatrical luster of its rivals.
+Gregg Edelman conveys some of Billy’s brashness, but Louise Gold lacks LuPone’s charisma and Paige’s tower of vocal strength.
 No one else is either offensive or magnetic in this unnecessary recording. — R.B.

 London Cast, 2003 (First Night) (3 / 5) The British fascination with Anything Goes continued in 2003 with a National Theatre revival of the late-’80s version.
-Directed by Trevor Nunn, this production strayed a bit further from the original than its predecessors, but did so with high style and energy.
-Nunn treats the show as an ensemble piece rather than a star vehicle, so there’s no Merman/LuPone/Paige sort of dominance.
-But if Sally Ann Triplett is a somewhat dainty Reno, she can simulate a belt when she needs to.
-John Barrowman is a light Billy with lots of juvenile charm.
-The supporting cast is spirited, the chorus is strong, the orchestra is having a great time, and “Blow, Gabriel, Blow” raises the roof. — R.B.
+Directed by Trevor Nunn, this production strayed a bit further from the original than its predecessors, but it did so with high style and energy.
+Nunn treated the show as an ensemble piece rather than a star vehicle, so there’s no Merman/LuPone/Paige sort of dominance, but if Sally Ann Triplett is a somewhat dainty Reno, she can simulate a belt when she needs to.
+John Barrowman is a Billy with lots of juvenile charm, the supporting cast is spirited, the chorus is strong, the orchestra is having a great time, and “Blow, Gabriel, Blow” raises the roof. — R.B.